Standard Schnauzer

 Top Takeaways

-With chart-topping intelligence, Standard Schnauzers like a daily mental challenge to go along with their motto of work hard, play hard.
+With chart-topping intelligence, Standard Schnauzers like a daily mental challenge—their motto is “work hard, play hard.”
 Not one to be mistaken for a couch potato, Standard Schnauzers are perfect if you’re an active pet parent who loves to experience life with a canine companion by their side.
 With the attention and training they need and deserve, Standard Schnauzers will be an affectionate and loyal member of your pack for a lifetime.

 Expert input provided by board certified veterinary behaviorist Amy Peck and certified animal behaviorist and dog trainer Russell Hartstein, CDBC, CPDT-KA, also the founder of Fun Paw Care, LLC.